 A View of the State of Working Oregon

 Work is not a sure path out of poverty.
 The official poverty line, based on a formula developed in the early 1960s, underestimates what it takes to make ends meet today.
-But even with the bar set too low by an outdated calculation, many working Oregon families are unable to rise above poverty.
+But even with the bar set too low by an outdated calculation, some employers pay too little to lift many working Oregon families above the poverty line.